CRIMINAL DEFENSE ATTORNEYS CONNECTICUT

 If you have been arrested or accused of a crime, you should understand your rights as soon as possible.
 At Aeton Law Partners located in Middletown, Connecticut, we stand ready to assist with advice and representation in criminal matters.
-Aeton attorneys represent individuals in courtrooms across the state in a wide variety of criminal matters involving felonies and misdemeanors including for narcotics and drug crimes, driving under the influence and motor vehicle offenses, assault and battery or crimes against a person, and property crimes.
-We also have experience in technology and related crimes including computer crimes, computer fraud and abuse, theft, and online and social media harassment.
-We handle criminal defense matters throughout Connecticut in venues such as Hartford, Middletown, Vernon and Rockville, Waterbury, Meriden and New Haven.
+Aeton attorneys represent individuals in courtrooms across the state in a wide variety of criminal matters involving felonies and misdemeanors, including for narcotics and drug crimes, driving under the influence and motor vehicle offenses, assault and battery, crimes against a person, and property crimes.
+We also have experience in technology and related crimes, including computer crimes, computer fraud and abuse, theft, and online and social media harassment.
+We handle criminal defense matters throughout Connecticut in venues such as Hartford, Middletown, Vernon Rockville, Waterbury, Meriden, and New Haven.

 Technically, you do not need an attorney, but it is always a good idea to consult an attorney.
 When facing criminal charges or arrest, you should at least get advice about your rights.
 We give confidential consultations and accept phone calls in some situations on an emergency basis.
 Our attorneys have been in situations where a potential client was about to speak to police without representation or understanding the full implications of speaking to the police.
 Most people tend to want to cooperate thinking there is nothing to hide.
 Hiring an attorney can allow your attorney to attempt to communicate with the police for you and/or prevent you from incriminating yourself without understanding your rights.